polyvios/twAwler/README.md

 # twAwler
 A lightweight twitter crawler

+This crawler can use a single machine and discover a language-based community.
+This criterion is programmable, so it should be able to discover and track any community recognized by a programmable filter.

+For guidelines on how to extend it with new non-language based filters contact the author.

+The crawler uses the Twitter API exclusively and does not scrape information.
+As such, all datasets generated comply with the Twitter ToS.

+Dynamic compliance may take some manual curation: if for example an installation needs to purge deleted tweets or users every so often, this is currently not automated, but there are tools to help.

 ## Social Network Analytics for Twitter

 This repository includes tools for twitter crawling and analytics